Gangles/horoscope-bot/README.md

 **Tweeting live at: [https://twitter.com/HoroscopeBot](https://twitter.com/HoroscopeBot)**

 A simple twitter bot which assembles statements of the form "you will" into unreliable horoscopes.
 A weekend project inspired by [Darius Kazemi](https://twitter.com/tinysubversions/darius-kazemi-s-bots/members) and [Rob Dubbin](http://www.onthemedia.org/story/29-olivia-taters-robot-teenager/).
-Designed to be hosted on [Google Script](https://script.google.com/), following a tutorial template by [Amit Agarwal](http://www.labnol.org/internet/write-twitter-bot/27902/).
+Designed to be hosted on [Heroku](https://heroku.com/) with [Node.js](http://nodejs.org/).
+This bot also uses [twit](https://github.com/ttezel/twit) and [wordfilter](https://github.com/dariusk/wordfilter/).

-Also using Darius's bad word filter: [https://github.com/dariusk/wordfilter/](https://github.com/dariusk/wordfilter/)

 My favourite assembled tweet so far: